Howard Community College (HCC) offers a wide range of academic pursuits and extracurricular activities for students of all ages and walks of life.

 • Theft or unauthorized use of another individual’s identity, password, and/or access information and the identity theft of any member of the college community or visitor to the college.

 • Misuse of HCC’s computer network, equipment, and Internet access for other than educational purposes.
 This includes, but is not limited to the following: (1) copying or duplicating proprietary software or files stored on college-owned computers that are protected by copyright laws; (2) transmission of communication in any form (e.g., text, images, sound) where the content, meaning, and/or distribution of the message would violate applicable law or regulation, or be deemed obscene or threatening; or (3) any violation of HCC’s Acceptable Use of Technology Policy.

 • Disorderly, disruptive, obscene or indecent conduct on college-owned or controlled property, or at off-campus functions sponsored by, or participated in by the college.

-• Drunkenness or being under the influence of illegal drugs on college-owned or controlled property or during an off-campus college sponsored activity.
+• Drunkenness or being under the influence of illegal drugs or other substances on college-owned or controlled property or during an off-campus college sponsored activity.

 • Intentional violation of the college policy on controlled substances and alcohol.

 • Obstruction or disruption of teaching, research, administration, disciplinary procedures, or other college activities, including the college’s public service functions or other authorized activities on college-owned or controlled property, or during an off-campus college sponsored activity.

 • Participation in, or organization of, any unauthorized activity to interrupt the functions of the college.